oxypwn/arks/docs/settings.md

 # Profiles

-Profiles is a simple textfile with the all the variables, settings and dependencies to trigger the installation.
+Profiles is a simple textfile with the all the variables, settings and dependencies to trigger the installation of a node.

+### Warning!
+It should be noted that profiles should be treated as secrets as they might contain api keys to do some of the more advance functions such as sending email.

 ```
 #!/usr/bin/env bash